 This quick tutorial shows you how to fix ssh error “sign_and_send_pubkey: signing failed: agent refused operation Permission denied (publickey)” on Linux.

 If you are trying to connect to the remote server via SSH, you might encounter permission denied error.
-This error may happen for a number of reasons.
-And the fix to this issue depends upon the exact reason behind the error.
+This error may happen for several reasons.

 In my case, I had the public and private keys stored on my Ubuntu 16.04 desktop.
 After Ubuntu 18.04 release, I decided to upgrade to this newer version.
 I prefer a fresh install over distribution upgrades.

-So, I made a backup of the main folders of my Home directory including the .ssh folder that had public and private keys on an external disk.
-After installing Ubuntu 18.04, I restored everything including the SSH keys.
+So, I made a backup of the main folders of my Home directory, including the .ssh folder that had public and private keys on an external disk.

 Now when I tried to connect to the remote server using ssh, I thought it would work straightaway because I had the same public and private keys.